arduino/arduino-modulino-mpy/docs/api.md

 def available_devices()
 ```

-Finds all devices on the i2c bus and returns a list of Modulino objects.
+Finds all devices on the i2c bus and returns them as a list of Modulino objects.

+Returns:
+    list: A list of Modulino objects.

 <a id="modulino.modulino.Modulino.reset_bus"></a>